chavla2890/Go-Food-Mern/README.md

 # Go-Food-Mern
-This is a Restaurant web site user can order the food user can see its previous list of that is ordered.
+This is a Restaurant web site user can order the food user can see its previous list of that was ordered.

 <ul>
     <li>Sign In</li>